hashimtkd/EduTrack/README.md

-# edu_trak
+# EduTrack - Teacher App

-A new Flutter project.
+A Flutter application for teachers to manage:
+- Attendance
+- Admission
+- Timetable

+## Tech Stack
+- Flutter
+- Firebase
+- Provider

-## Getting Started
+## Status

-This project is a starting point for a Flutter application.
+Teacher app completed.
+Admin and Student apps coming soon.

 A few resources to get you started if this is your first Flutter project: